 How 'dark' were the Dark Ages of Europe?

-"Dark Ages," a term that has intrigued and puzzled scholars, historians, and enthusiasts for centuries.
-It is a historical periodization traditionally referring to the Middle Ages, specifically the Early Middle Ages, spanning roughly from the fall of the Western Roman Empire in 476 AD to the 10th or 11th century.
+'Dark Ages' is a term that has intrigued and puzzled scholars, historians, and enthusiasts for centuries.
+It is a term traditionally used to refer to the Middle Ages, specifically the Early Middle Ages, spanning roughly from the fall of the Western Roman Empire in AD 476 to the 10th or 11th century.

 But was it truly as dark as it is commonly portrayed?